Whenever I come by something that requires assembly, I always find myself with the odd piece left over.

 “Nowhere,” he said.

 “It’s a belly-button,” he said.

-Some parts on a machine, just like parts on people are there purely for manufacture.
+Sometimes machines, just like people, have parts that are there purely for manufacture.
 We all have belly-buttons which are an artifact of us being manufactured.

 So it was with the O-ring.
-Its purpose was to hold bearings in place while one assembly was mounted onto another.
+Its purpose was to hold a set of bearings in place while one assembly was mounted onto another.
 After the two pieces came together, the O-ring dropped harmlessly to the bottom of the oil pan where it lived until we came across it.